Mongsen Ao language

 A Mongsen Ao speaker speaking Mongsen and English.

 Mongsen Ao is a member of the Ao languages, a branch of the Sino-Tibetan languages, predominantly spoken in central Mokokchung district of Nagaland, northeast India.
 Its speakers see the language as one of two varieties of a greater "Ao language," along with the prestige variety Chungli Ao.

 A chapter in the anthropological monograph of Mills (1926) provides a grammatical sketch of the variety of Mongsen Ao spoken in Longjang village.
 Coupe (2003) is one of the few acoustic studies published on a Kuki-Chin-Naga language (only three exist).
 Coupe (2007) is a reference grammar of the language, based on a revision of his PhD dissertation (Coupe 2004).

-Alphabet

-The Ao alphabet is based on the Latin script and was developed in the 1880s by the Christian missionary Edward W. Clark for Chungli Ao.
-The system is not based on phonemic principles and does not represent tone.
-A Christian Bible was published using the orthography in 1964.
-Coupe (2003) suggests a more consistent alphabet for Mongsen Ao.